AdaptiveConsulting/ReactiveTraderCloud-Finsemble/README.md

 ## Install the UAT Version of Reactive Trader Finsemble

 - Run the exe for the UAT instance installer found [here](https://storage.googleapis.com/reactive-trader-finsemble-uat/pkg/ReactiveTraderFinsemble.exe)

-## Notes

-- You can change the `applicationRoot` and `componentRoot` in the manifest-local.json file for local development
-- You can update the Reactive Trader Demo workspace that's found in the `/configs/application/workspaces.json` file